Point to Point - About the reform process since 2015

 The new regulatory framework commenced at the same time as the powers of the new regulator for the industry, the Point to Point Transport Commissioner.

-The NSW Passenger Service Levy, which will fund the NSW Government’s industry adjustment assistance package of up to $250 million, will commence on 1 February 2018.
+The NSW Passenger Service Levy, which funds the NSW Government’s industry adjustment assistance package of up to $250 million, commenced on 1 February 2018.

 The NSW Point to Point Transport Taskforce